narditek/Exploratory-Analysis-Impacts-of-COVID-in-relations-with-Race-and-Deaths/README.md

 How do the impacts of COVID vary by race?

-What are varations are seen in terms of number of death due to COVID?
+What varations are seen in terms of number of death due to COVID?

-How has the their relationship with the healthcare industry changed pre and post pandemic?
+How has relationship with the healthcare industry and people of color changed pre and post pandemic?